lorenzofar/ing-sw-2019-farinelli-fucci-fulgini/README.md

 - [ ] Turret mode

 ## System requirements
-This software requires Oracle's Java Runtime Envirionment (including JavFX) to be installed and properly configured on the system.
+This software requires Oracle's Java Runtime Environment (including JavaFX) to be installed and properly configured on the system.

 ## Server